eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

 - An *AtomicTool* that calls a service to spawn a turtle.
 - An *AtomicTool* that creates a publisher to move a turtle.
 - An *AtomicTool* that creates a subscription to get the current state of a turtle.
-- A *CompositeTool* that combines multiple *AtomicTool*s to draw a rectangle.
+- A *CompositeTool* that combines multiple *AtomicTools* to draw a rectangle.

 Run the following commands to download the tools (make sure to replace ``<your_workspace>`` with the path to your ROS 2 workspace):